Frequently asked questions

 Yes, this is possible at any time.

-How can I pay the co-operative share?
+How can I pay the cooperative share?

 What are the financial risks and liabilities for members?

-If the co-operative becomes insolvent, the members of the co-operative are liable with their co-operative shares and additionally with a further amount equal to their co-operative shares (this is the statutory “obligation to make additional contributions”).
-With a standard share of 180 euros, your risk is therefore a maximum of 360 euros.
-The risk of insolvency is minimised by the mandatory audit, which is carried out by external auditors from our auditing association Rückenwind.
+In the event of the cooperative’s insolvency, the members are liable with their cooperative shares and an additional amount equal to the value of their shares (this is the statutory “obligation to make additional contributions”).
+With a standard share of €180, your maximum risk is therefore €360.
+The risk of insolvency is minimized by the mandatory audit, which is carried out by external auditors from our auditing association, Rückenwind.

 Will I get my cooperative shares back when I leave?